 Types of Written Notice in Texas

-Before you can file an eviction lawsuit, you must give your tenant proper written notice.
+Before filing an eviction lawsuit, you must give your tenant proper written notice.

 Texas has several types of notices.
 If you choose the wrong one, your entire case will be delayed.